dexie/dexie-website/docs/Collection/Collection.offset().md

 ### Paged OR-queries

 OR-queries, however, will not be able to be paged like this, as the resulting order is undefined.
-With OR-queries and paging, you would have to do a more complex query:
+With OR-queries and paging, you would have to do a more complex query.

+Let's say you have an arbritary query, containing both a where()-clause, one or more or() clauses, and possible some JS filter on top of that.
+And you want to order and page the result any index of your choice.
+Let's assume also that your database values contains 10,000 of records with large images on each record.
+Then using sortBy() and slice the result is just not an appropriate way to go.

+Here's what can be done to optimize that in a manner that mirrors what many other databases does internally:

 ```javascript